 On-site Medical Exams

-During the visit, a nurse examiner explains each step, answers questions, and helps the child or teen feel comfortable.
+During the visit, the forensic nurse (SANE) explains each step, answers questions, and helps the child or teen feel comfortable.
 A caregiver may be present, or the exam may be done privately.
+Exams are always provided only to the child's comfort level.

 Exams are gentle, slow, and non-invasive, guided by the child or teen.
 Each step is explained and completed only with the patient’s permission.
 If the child or teen becomes uncomfortable, the exam stops.
 The child always has the right to speak up and maintain control over their body.